Internet of Things(IoT) Seminar Abstract and Report

 8. Scalability and Standards: IoT systems need to be scalable to handle the growing number of connected devices and the volume of data generated.
 Interoperability and standards ensure that different IoT devices and platforms can work together seamlessly and effectively.

 The Internet of Things has the potential to transform industries, enhance efficiency, and improve quality of life.
 It enables the creation of intelligent systems that can monitor and optimize processes, provide real-time insights, automate tasks, and enhance decision-making.
-However, as IoT continues to evolve, challenges such as data privacy, security vulnerabilities, and ethical considerations must be addressed to harness its potential benefits fully.
+However, as IoT continues to evolve, challenges such as data privacy, security vulnerabilities, and ethical considerations must be addressed to fully harness its potential benefits.

 Internet of Things sensors (IoT Sensors)